daps05ayoade/DeepTrade/README.md

 # DeepTrade
-<<<<<<< HEAD

 This repository contains an algorithmic trading system built to interact with the Alpaca Trade API.
-It retrieves trading signals, places market orders.
+DeepTrade is an algorithmic trading system leveraging the power of deep learning to predict market movements and optimise trading strategies.

 ## Table of Contents
 - [Features](#features)